Aleksi Perälä: Musical career and release style

 In 1999, he signed with Rephlex Records and released his debut album Lactavent under the name Ovuca.
 He was a regular braindance act alongside other Rephlex artists such as Aphex Twin, Bogdan Raczynski, Ed DMX and Luke Vibert, touring on the Warp Magic Bus and in the USA.

 His collaboration with British braindance artist Cylob led to the release of Cylobotnia, published on Rephlex Records in 2003.

 In 2011, Perälä founded AP Musik, a sublabel of Rephlex.
 It was during this period that he began incorporating colundi frequencies into his music, releasing it through this label.
 Colundi is a term referring to 128 sound frequencies discovered and curated by Rephlex co-founder Grant Wilson-Claridge.
+Bandcamp published an article entitled “Colundi” is Music Tuned to Frequencies That Heal the Body".
+The official website once claimed: “We fail to reliably express our precise thoughts and intentions using words.
+Consequently, you may fail to understand us.
+We apologise for the effects of such misunderstanding.”

-Perälä's prolific creative output has been a direct result of his experimentation with this unique system.
+Perälä's output has been a result of his experimentation with this unique system.

 His music often features intricate melodic patterns and unconventional rhythmic structures, and is often released in album format organised into different series, each relating to a specific theme, usually inspired by nature.
 The artwork is often photography of Finnish nature, which he says has influenced his music.

 In 2021, Perälä received a two-year grant from the Kone Foundation, leading to a substantial volume of full-length albums released on a frequent bi-weekly or weekly basis.
 The grant's research focuses on additive synthesis while exploring various elements of world music.
 His work primarily involves sampling objects from his surroundings and replacing the partials with colundi frequencies.
 The ratios of the sound partials are influenced by natural patterns and real-world instruments, drawing inspiration from constants and sequences found throughout nature—such as phi, pi, and the Fibonacci–Pingala sequence.

 The artist's prolific output has led him to forgo conventional track titles in favour of using ISRC codes, a practical approach to managing the vast number of tracks he produces.

 He has produced remixes for many artists, including Larry Heard.